 I don’t want to over emphasize the point, but the difference between these cheaper priced turntables and the more expensive units is not as wide as you might think.
 If it has a decent stylus/needle, and its belt driven, I feel it’s going to be acceptable.

-This Audio Technica and all the other except the Pro-Ject Debut is also completely plug and play, meaning you can plug directly into your receiver.
+This Audio Technica and all the others except the Pro-Ject Debut are completely plug and play, meaning you can plug directly into your receiver.
 You don’t need to buy a separate phono preamp.
 You might have to plug into the AUX or DVD jack if a specific phono jack hasn’t been included on your receiver.